pbklink/motif-core/etc/motif-core.api.md

 export namespace PriceStepperIncubator {
     // (undocumented)
     export function isStepper(stepperOrPromise: SecurityPriceStepper | Promise<SecurityPriceStepper | undefined>): stepperOrPromise is SecurityPriceStepper;
 }

+// Warning: (ae-missing-release-tag) "PriceSubFieldEqualsScanCondition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "PriceSubFieldEqualsScanCondition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export interface PriceSubFieldEqualsScanCondition extends PriceSubfieldScanCondition {
+    // (undocumented)
+    readonly target: number;
+    // (undocumented)
+    readonly typeId: ScanCondition.TypeId.PriceSubFieldEquals;
+}

+// @public (undocumented)
+export namespace PriceSubFieldEqualsScanCondition {
+    // (undocumented)
+    export function isEqual(left: PriceSubFieldEqualsScanCondition, right: PriceSubFieldEqualsScanCondition): boolean;
+}

+// Warning: (ae-missing-release-tag) "PriceSubFieldHasValueScanCondition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "PriceSubFieldHasValueScanCondition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export interface PriceSubFieldHasValueScanCondition extends PriceSubfieldScanCondition {
+    // (undocumented)
+    readonly typeId: ScanCondition.TypeId.PriceSubFieldHasValue;
+}

+// @public (undocumented)
+export namespace PriceSubFieldHasValueScanCondition {
+    // (undocumented)
+    export function isEqual(left: PriceSubFieldHasValueScanCondition, right: PriceSubFieldHasValueScanCondition): boolean;
+}

+// Warning: (ae-missing-release-tag) "PriceSubFieldInRangeScanCondition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "PriceSubFieldInRangeScanCondition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export interface PriceSubFieldInRangeScanCondition extends PriceSubfieldScanCondition {
+    // (undocumented)
+    readonly max: number | undefined;
+    // (undocumented)
+    readonly min: number | undefined;
+    // (undocumented)
+    readonly typeId: ScanCondition.TypeId.PriceSubFieldInRange;
+}

+// @public (undocumented)
+export namespace PriceSubFieldInRangeScanCondition {
+    // (undocumented)
+    export function isEqual(left: PriceSubFieldInRangeScanCondition, right: PriceSubFieldInRangeScanCondition): boolean;
+}

+// Warning: (ae-missing-release-tag) "PriceSubfieldScanCondition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export interface PriceSubfieldScanCondition extends SubFieldScanCondition<ScanFormula.FieldId.Price, ScanFormula.PriceSubFieldId> {
+}

 // Warning: (ae-missing-release-tag) "PriceTableValue" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)